-Research at the IDEAS Lab aims to bring a holistic approach that accounts for the system-level and life-cycle impact of greenhouse gas emissions in the design and operation of unconventional aircraft concepts.
+Research at the IDEAS Lab aims to bring a holistic approach that accounts for the system-level and life-cycle impact of the design and operation of novel aircraft on the environment.
 Revolutionary technologies, such as electrified propulsion and hydrogen combustion, open up a new and exciting design space with many challenges and uncertainties.
 At IDEAS Lab, we use physics-based modeling, probabilistic and statistical methods, and systems engineering principles to analyze, understand and design the complex system behavior of an aerospace vehicle.
 We leverage probabilistic design methods to reduce the uncertainty associated with novel concepts in early design phases.
 We build reduced order models to expedite the analysis and simulation of large-scale systems.
 These techniques allow us to perform sensitivity analysis, visualize tradeoffs, and explore a vast and uncharted design space under varying constraints at the early design stages.

 Research topics include:

 - Sustainable aviation with a special focus on electrified and hydrogen-powered aircraft concepts

 - Surrogate modeling and machine learning

 Developed by Dr. Cinar, E-PASS is an energy-based aircraft sizing and synthesis tool in MATLAB.
 E-PASS enables conceptual design and performance evaluation of advanced aircraft concepts with any type of propulsion architecture (including non-electrified), and allows for rapid comparisons between diverse architectures and their operations.
 E-PASS is powered by parametric, physics-based electric powertrain models.
 It serves as a modular multi-disciplinary analysis and optimization framework for novel aircraft conceptual design.
 Since 2018, the E-PASS software has enabled multiple research projects funded by the government and industry, including NASA, AFRL, and Boeing.